The new London Plan: using inclusive design to create good growth

 London has a problem: it’s not inclusive because it isn’t affordable to live in.

 This is explicitly acknowledged in the draft London Plan with bold policies to deliver genuinely affordable homes for Londoners.
-Neil Smith, BuroHappold Engineering’s Head of Inclusive Design and one of the Mayor of London’s Design Advocates, discusses the new London Plan and the impact it could have on this diverse city.
+We discuss the new London Plan and the impact it could have on this diverse city.

 The London Plan is a strategy shaping how London evolves and develops, setting a policy framework for local planning across London.
 The draft Plan, under Mayor Sadiq Khan and the Greater London Authority (GLA), is a more detailed approach than any strategic plan that we have seen before.